Akash-Thakur36/Delta-Demo/README.md

 # Delta-Demo
-This is normal practice of git &amp; github
+This is normal practice of git &amp; githubs